Note from the Blogger

 One of the most thought-provoking excerpts is Desert Places by Australian author Robyn Davidson who talked about the Raban nomads of the desert region of western India and how the loss of such nomadic tribes would be unnoticed by the outside world.

 Also of note is Jan Morris’ short essay titled Mrs. Gupta Never Rang about the capitol city of New Delhi.
-George Orwell’s contribution from Shooting an Elephant is a phenomenal essay on what a being a “Sahib” entails.
+George Orwell’s contribution from Shooting an Elephant is a phenomenal essay on what being a “Sahib” entails.

 Paul Scott’s excerpt is The Jewel in the Crown, about the British Raj experience.
 I’ll read his book The Raj Quartet sometime in the future.
 I’ll also read the full version of The Great Railway Bazaar by Paul Theroux.